-‘Friendship’ is a universe worth a word; shifting slowly with its own set of stars and black holes, satellites and meteors, dimensions and paradoxes.
-It has infinite reaches and equally complex layers while it remains ridiculously, mysteriously simple at its core.
+‘Friendship’ is a universe worth a word, shifting and morphing slowly with its infinite sets of stars and black holes, satellites and meteors, dimensions and paradoxes.
+It has complex layers and twisted branches, all growing over and out of a core that lives on in mysterious simplicity.

 All of us fail, as a species, to genuinely care.
-To be perfectly loyal to our companions.
+To express perfectly loyal to our companions.
 To do whatever it takes for someone else’s sake.

 It sounds hopeless, really.

-But it isn’t as bad as you think.
-There IS real love out there tangled in this mess of murky emotions.
-Because when I say humans don’t understand friendship, I don’t mean that no other creature on this planet doesn’t either.
+But it isn’t as bad as you might think.
+There IS real love out there, entangled in this pessimistic mess of murky emotions.
+Because when I say humans don’t often understand friendship, I don’t mean that no other creature on this planet doesn’t either.

-Some things in this world are so simple that it takes a dog to comprehend them, because a man’s critical eye sails right over them to gaze at the void looming far into the horizons.
+Some things in this world are so simple that it takes a dog to recognize them because man’s cynical eyes sail right over their helpful existence to gaze instead at the void looming far into the horizons.

-I believe that when a dog finds his master and falls in his own version of love, no human conceptions of the feeling can dare compete with the resolute devotion and boundless affection that the simple brute offers.
-A dog chooses a master as a wand chooses a wizard and once the two journey unto the great adventure that is life, there is no separating them.
+I believe that when a dog finds his master and falls in his own version of love, no human conceptions of the feeling can dare compete with the resolute devotion and boundless affection that the creature offers.
+A dog chooses a master as a wand chooses a wizard and once the two journey into the great adventure that is life, there is no separating them.
 They became eternal in their love for each other.
 Man and dog, best friends since beasts could be befriended.
 These animals are much like humans when they choose their soul mates, but once they chance upon the One, there are no hesitations, no second thoughts, and no fears.
 There is only love to give.

-Canine companionship will help you in ways you cannot imagine.
-When you get your dog, genuine love will greet you at your doorstep after terrifyingly lonely days in the form of a generous lick, a wagging tail and a perpetually wet nose.
+Canine companionship can help you in ways you cannot imagine.
+When you get your dog, something pure will greet you at your doorstep after terrifyingly lonely days with a generous lick, a wagging tail, and a wet nose.
 It will instantly make you feel better because you will know that even if the whole world decides to give up on you, there will always be your dog waiting back home.
 Your dog, and no one else’s.
 Your friend, no matter what.

 You may not know how to receive all this love initially, but over time, you will accept it.
 You will grow to become a better version of yourself with your friend’s nudges to bring out the best in you.
-You will develop a new threshold of tolerance and forget to groan when confronted with endless barking and oddly timed walks.
-You will stop minding the shed hair on all your clothes and walk on with pride, wearing the shedding like a medal for being the proud owner of a beautiful creature.
+You will develop a new threshold of tolerance and forget to groan when confronted with endless barking sessions and oddly timed walks.
+You will stop minding the shed hair on all your clothes and begin to live on with pride, wearing the mess like a medal for being a very proud owner.
 You will succumb to big, watery eyes and soft, throaty whines and give up the last piece of meat on your plate for the expectant eyes below the table every single time.
 You will find yourself telling your dog things you’ve never told a human soul before and you will unconsciously make silly songs about it when nobody is around.
 You will tackle and pounce and laugh and learn.
-You will make a friend that will change your life and color it pink for all the grey days to come.
+You will make a friend that will change your life and give it sparks of colour in all the grey days that come.

 You will grow.
 And this journey will be beautiful.